-This is the largest practical guide to Bratislava which has been published till now.
+Probably the largest practical guide to Bratislava which has been published till now.
 Contains less pictures but more guiding text information for foreigners "who just arrived or are thinking about settling in Bratislava for a short- or long-term stay."
-The book was published in the second edition in 2006.
+The book was published in the second edition in 2006 and has been sold out.

 As was written by authors of the book - two Frenchwomen who had been living in the Slovak capital - Florence Nys and Christine Franz, "the content of this guide has been gathered from their expatriate experience in general and in Bratislava in particular..."